go-iiif/go-iiif/README.md

 The current strategy for seeding tiles may also be directly responsible for some of the bottlenecks.
 Specifically, when processing large volumes of images (defined in a CSV file) the `ifff-tile-seed` will spawn and queue as many concurrent Go routines as there are CPUs.
 For each of those processes then another (n) CPUs * 2 subprocesses will be spawned to generate tiles.
 Maybe this is just too image concurrent image processing routines to have?
 I mean it works but still...
 Or maybe it's just that every one is waiting for bytes to be written to disk.
 Or all of the above.
 I'm not sure yet.

+All of the notes so far have assumed that you are using `iiif-tile-seed`.
+If you are running `iiif-server` the principle concern will be getting overwhelmed by too many requests for too many different images, especially if they are large, and running out of memory.
+That is why you can define an [in-memory cache](https://github.com/thisisaaronland/go-iiif/blob/master/README.md#memory) for source images but that will only be of limited use if your problem is handling concurrent requests.
+It is probably worth adding checks and throttles around current memory usage to the various handlers...

 ## Notes

 * The `iiif-server` does [not support TLS](https://github.com/thisisaaronland/go-iiif/issues/5) yet.